PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: VIO WITH COPLANAR REGULARITIES

-{For plane detection, we only detect the planes that are either vertical (i.e., walls, the normal is perpendicular to the gravity direction) or horizontal (i.e., floor, the normal is parallel for the gravity direction), which are commonly found in man-made environments.} For horizontal plane detection, we build a 1D histogram of the average height of triangular patches that the normal vector parallel for the gravity direction, and then the local maximums of the histogram are extracted after a Gaussian filter, as described in \cite{rosinol2019incremental}.
-We consider the local maximum to be the horizontal plane when it exceeds a certain threshold ($\sigma_t = 20$).
-For vertical plane detection, a 2D histogram is built, one axis is the azimuth of the plane's normal vector, the other axis is the distance from the origin of the plane, we only count the triangular patches that the normal vector is perpendicular to the gravity direction, after statistics, we select the vertical planes in a similar way of horizontal plane detection.
+The gravity direction of VIO can be used to improve the efficiency of plane detection.
+Thereby, we only detect the planes that are either vertical (i.e., walls, the normal is perpendicular to the gravity direction) or horizontal (i.e., floor, the normal is parallel to the gravity direction), which are commonly found in man-made environments.
+For horizontal plane detection, in most cases, the only horizontal plane we observed is the floor.
+Therefore, we only detect and optimize one horizontal plane at a time to ensure that it can be tracked for a long time.
+The specific strategy is: all triangular patches that are parallel for the gravity direction are collected.
+Then we build a 1D histogram of the average height of triangular patches.
+After statistics, a Gaussian filter is used to eliminate multiple local maximums as used in \cite{rosinol2019incremental}.
+Finally, we extract the local maximum of the histogram and consider it to be the horizontal plane when it exceeds a certain threshold ($\sigma_t = 20$).

-We maintain all historical planes in the system.
-Therefore, for the newly detected planes, we need to detect whether the historical plane already exists according to its parameters and merge the similar planes when the angle and distance parameters are less than a certain threshold.
-Meanwhile, the coplanar points associated with the latest plane are also transferred to the historical plane, for efficiency, we only add the coplanar constraints detected from the current local 3D mesh into the sliding window.
-In the marginalization, the coplanar constraints on the plane parameters are removed and converted to the plane-distance cost, which contains the information of historical plane and is used as the prior in the subsequent optimization.
+For vertical plane detection, a 2D histogram is built, where one axis is the azimuth $\phi$ of the plane's normal vector, and the other axis is the distance $d$ from the origin to the plane.
+The histogram is divided into $n_\phi \times n_d$ bins with a bin size $\delta\phi \times \delta d$.
+We only count the triangular patches that the normal vector is perpendicular to the gravity direction.
+When the triangular patches fall into the corresponding bin, the number of bin will be increased by 1.
+After statistics, we take the candidates with more than 20 inliers.